HannaJurvelin/hannajurvelin/_posts/2019-02-18-kaamos-games.md

 - kaamos_card_mockup.png
 ---

 I designed a logo for a Oulu-based game company Kaamos Games in 2015.
-The inspiration and colour scheme for the logo was inspired by the northern lights.
-I wanted the logo design to be simple, stylish yet fun.
+The colour scheme is inspired by the northern sky.
+I wanted the logo design to be simple, stylish yet striking.